ictsolved/ictsolved.github.io/_posts/blog/2017-04-30-nasa-space-apps-challenge-2017.markdown

 Annually NASA organizes an international hackathon event known as "Space Apps" over 48 hours in different cities across the globe.
 NASA throws set of challenges to address the real-world problems of Earth and space to everyone who dare to tackle the challenge using robotics, data visualization, hardware, design etc. using open data.
 In Nepal, it was organized by International Centre for Integrated Mountain Development (ICIMOD),<!--more--> Mercy Corps Nepal, Nepal Engineers Association (NEA), and Robotics Association of Nepal (RAN) in collaboration with Young Innovations Pvt.
 Ltd. and Kathmandu Living Labs at World Trade Tower, Thapathali.

 <img src="/assets/img/blog/nasa-3.jpg" alt="Team Aarcana">
-Team Aarcana: Deepak Lal Karna, Sarad Gajurel, Ranjan Bir Bajracharya, and Rujan Shakya (Left-to-Right)
+<small>Team Aarcana: Deepak Lal Karna, Sarad Gajurel, Ranjan Bir Bajracharya, and Rujan Shakya (Left-to-Right)</small>

 In this hackathon there were five global challenges by NASA and six local challenges by the collaborators Mercy Corps Nepal and ICIMOD.
 To cope with one of the global challenges "Earth and Us" thrown by NASA, me along with my team <a href="https://aarcana.github.io" target="_blank">Aarcana <i class="fa fa-external-link" aria-hidden="true"></i></a> innovated a new idea to show the connectivity of rural and urban areas so as to balance the economical, socio-cultural and environmental aspects and our theme was "Live Smart".